mojule/dom-plugins/readme.md

 treat any tree as a DOM, allowing you to do interesting things like run query selectors over your tree even if the nodes don't represent HTML elements.

+**Important:** these documents describe an earlier version and are out of date, however the tests are current and serve as a temporary example of how to use

 ## Install

 `npm install @mojule/dom-plugins`